neelsomani/known-falsehood-mechinterp/README.md

    python scripts/run_behavioral_eval.py --model meta-llama/Llama-3.1-70B-Instruct
    ```
    Use `--limit-truth-per-class` or `--limit-consequence` to sample fewer items, and `--show-prompts` to print prompts and outputs as they run.
-   `scripts/build_train_consequence_questions.py` and `scripts/llama_interactive.py` are a debugging utilities and do not need to be run.
+   `scripts/llama_interactive.py` is a debugging utility and does not need to be run.

 The evaluation shows that the model can distinguish between raw, declared-true, and declared-false.
 The evaluation will be run again after the intervention.